Spike in deaths in Darfur points to virus’ invisible spread

 Some camps in the north saw 10 to 15 people a day dying the past week, compared to the normal rate of 5 to 10 a month, said Adam Regal, spokesman for a local organization that runs some camps.

-“We’re losing a whole generation,” said Gamal Abdulkarim Abdullah, director of Zam Zam camp.
+“We’re losing a whole generation,” said Gamal Abdulkarim Abdullah, director of Zam Zam camp for the internally displaced.
 He said he documented 70 dead the past week.

 “The sharp mortality increase in Darfur is mostly linked to COVID-19, although not purely,” said Dr. El Magboul.
 Amid the pandemic, people with other illnesses are struggling to find treatment.
 Yousef Saleh, the 70-year-old leader of El Fasher’s Great Mosque, died earlier this month because he couldn’t receive his usual diabetes care.

-Note: This story was first published on June 13, 2020.
-It was updated on June 14, 2020 to correct that all camps included in the story are for internally displaced persons, not refugees.